yousefelassal/quote-cron/README.md

 > Don't believe what your eyes are telling you.
 All they show is limitation.
 Look with your understanding, find out what you already know, and you'll see the way to fly.

 > People may doubt what you say, but they will believe what you do.

+> The foolish man seeks happiness in the distance, the wise grows it under his feet.